MagnaCapax/PMSS/README.md

 ## Description

 Pulsed Media Seedbox Software, server side code.
-This builds and installs all the software and scripts to operate a seedbox.
+This builds and installs all the software and scripts to operate a seedbox server.
 Works on Debian 10/11.
-Deb10 is stable, Deb11 is development/experimental.
+Deb10 is stable, Deb11 is development/experimental stage.

 This can be used standalone fully, does not require a server from Pulsed Media.
 You can _freely_ use this for your own self-hosted seedbox.
+No commercial restrictions, you are free to provide seedbox services using this and there are even some minimalistic whitelabeling features.
 Some pieces will still be fetched from Pulsed Media servers, such as the latest GUI version.
-No commercial restrictions, you are free to provide seedbox services using this and there are even some minimalistic whitelabeling features.

 More information available at https://wiki.pulsedmedia.com/index.php/PM_Software_Stack